HORSES NATURALLY REACT TO PRESSURE

 The alternative then, it validate how the horse is feeling and acknowledging the monsters!
 How do we provide validation to our horses?
 You don’t have to agree with their reaction—You know a plastic bag isn’t going to kill them.
 But you do have to let them know that you understand their experience in that moment.
 Instead of telling the horse they are wrong for experiencing what they are experiencing, you open yourself up to understanding it.
 This is what opens communication up.
 Validation lets two individuals truly communicate about the root of problem rather than resort to attacks or defensiveness.

-In Rule #2 of my 5 Golden Rules course, I cover in depth how to allow the horse the freedom of choice, thereby validating the emotions that come up during a behavior.
+In Rule #2 of my 5 Golden Rules, I cover in depth how to allow the horse the freedom of choice, thereby validating the emotions that come up during a behavior.
 The horse will have the freedom to actively participate or to communicate when he feels ready to start a behavior or feels it needs to end.
 This is accomplished through two way communication, the redirection technique (when using positive reinforcement, reward based training), and the win-win situation (when using negative reinforcement, pressure and release).
-In Rule #3 of the course, you will learn to read a horse’s precursors for reacting and stay out of the reactivity zone and in Rule #4 of the course, you will learn how to gradually increase the horse’s tolerance for pressure.
+In Rule #3, you will learn to read a horse’s precursors for reacting and stay out of the reactivity zone and in Rule #4, you will learn how to gradually increase the horse’s tolerance for pressure.

 Solving A Puzzle